BeyondTheClouds/enoslib/docs/tutorials/quickstart.rst

    :depth: 2

 EnOSlib project can be a single python file but sometimes it's better to structure a bit more your experimental framework.
 In this direction, we're doing our best to maintain a project template that you can use.

 This includes:

 * an example to work with the Vagrant and Grid'5000 provider
 * a command line interface
 * a set of `enostask` to orchestrate a minimal experience
-* a minimal ansible code with the action `deploy`, `backup`, `destroy` actions (Ansible is located in dedicated files by default).
 * third party tools like `sphinx` (documentation), `pytest` (unit tests), `tox` and a `travis` integration.